mkcms/emacs-binary-utils/README.md

 Having the path to a binary file of the current source is used by some other packages to automatically switch from source to disassembly and vice-versa.

+## `compdb.el` - Work with compilation databases ##

+This package provides utilities for working with compilation databases.

+The main API functions are:

+- `compdb-path`

+Locate database for FILENAME by scanning directory tree upwards.

+- `compdb`

+Get parsed compilation database for a project.
+The return value is either nil if the database does not exist, or a hash table.

+- `compdb-compile`

+Compile the file the current buffer is visiting.

+- `compdb-switch`

+Switch the current compilation database.
+This works by replacing the current compilation database with a symbolic link to the new database.

 ## License ##